 Subject to regulatory review and sufficient funding, we plan to initiate a pivotal clinical trial of INZ-701 in pediatric patients with ABCC6 Deficiency in the first quarter of 2025 for registrational purposes.
 Prior to initiating this pivotal clinical trial, we plan to engage with the regulatory authorities in the United States, Europe, and other jurisdictions to determine appropriate primary efficacy endpoints and other requirements for potential marketing approval.
 In particular, if we propose new or novel endpoints or methodologies for our clinical trials, regulatory authorities will ultimately need to conclude that the endpoints of our clinical trials have provided clinically meaningful results before we are able to obtain potential marketing approval.
-Given the high risk of cerebrovascular disease in the pediatric population, we believe that endpoints predictive of ischemic stroke (for example, progression of cerebral vasculopathy) may provide a suitable basis for accelerated approval in the United States and conditional marketing authorization in the European Union of INZ-701 in children with ABCC6 Deficiency.
 Results from the Phase 1/2 clinical trial have provided evidence of the restoration of plasma PPi levels and measures of clinical and physiological efficacy informed the design of our planned pivotal clinical trial.
 Our clinical strategy, subject to ongoing discussions with the regulatory authorities in the United States, Europe, and other jurisdictions, is to pursue registration of INZ-701 for ABCC6 Deficiency by linking the restoration of plasma PPi levels to measures of physiological and clinical efficacy in this patient population.